abayer/cloudcat/README.md

 ./grailsw prod dbm-update

 That'll update the cloudcat database in mysql to the latest migration.
 If you're making changes to domain classes, you'll need to do "./grailsw prod dbm-gorm-diff (filename).groovy -add", and then add grails-app/migrations/changelog.groovy and .../(filename).groovy to your commit, and run "./grailsw prod dbm-update" locally as well.
 Probably a good idea to run "./grailsw prod dbm-validate" after the diff, actually.

+## Demo

+A demo instance is up at http://cloudcat.andrewbayer.com, though you can't login at this point.